sangxia/screen-stitch/README.md

 Stitch a vertically scrolling screen-recording video into a single tall image.
 The tool detects the stable UI header/footer, isolates the scrolling content region, estimates per-frame scroll, and concatenates newly revealed strips into a continuous image.
+Some recordings begin with a carousel (a short sequence of static images that flip in place near the top of the content area before any scrolling begins), and those frames are extracted and stacked before the scrolling portion.

 ## Usage